A comprehensive range of education and training resources is currently available to healthcare professionals across the region.

 For more information, visit: https://www.m4rd.org/

-New free-to-access Cancer Genomics Resource available on RCR’s e-learning hub | The Royal College of Radiologists - rcr.ac.uk
+Cancer Genomics Resource available on RCR’s e-learning hub | The Royal College of Radiologists - rcr.ac.uk

-The Royal College of Radiologists (RCR), with support from the Association of Cancer Physicians (ACP), has developed a brand new e-learning resource on the Fundamentals of Cancer Genomics, targeted at clinical and medical oncologists as well as healthcare professionals involved in the care of patients with cancer.
+The Royal College of Radiologists (RCR), with support from the Association of Cancer Physicians (ACP), has developed a e-learning resource on the Fundamentals of Cancer Genomics, targeted at clinical and medical oncologists as well as healthcare professionals involved in the care of patients with cancer.